 - No concerns about power surges destroying the RV thermostat.

 - Tends to be inaccurate (up to about five degrees off in either direction).

 - Looks unattractive and retro.

 - Not easy to tell when something is wrong with it.

 - Not popular anymore.

-Digital thermostats have quickly become the more popular option for controlling the temperature in an RV.
+Having a digital thermostat for RV travel has quickly become the more popular option for controlling the temperature inside your RV.
 They are dynamic, interactive, and, more importantly, extremely accurate.
 Digital thermostats have digital sensors that can “read” the temperature of the room and are usually accurate to within one degree in either direction.
-While digital thermostats cost more upfront than mechanical thermostats, the savings in energy down the road make up for the price difference.
+Whilst a digital thermostat will cost more upfront than mechanical versions, the savings in energy down the road make up for the difference in price.

 - Smart digital thermostats can be operated from a smartphone or device.

 - They look modern.